You Did What With Your Wiener? is first and foremost about hiking and camping with small dogs.

 - Only big dogs need a lot of exercise (small dogs need regular exercise too – energy level is more dependent on breed than the size of the dog)

-- Small dogs belong on a lap, not at the top of a mountain (try telling that to Chester and Gretel)
+- Small dogs belong on a lap, not at the top of a mountain (try telling that to Summit and Gretel)

-- YOUR DOG’S outdoor adventuring is over if they deal with a chronic condition that puts them at risk for re-injury (Chester is geriatric and Gretel has a bad back.
+- A Dog’s outdoor adventuring is over if they deal with a chronic condition that puts them at risk for re-injury (Chester is geriatric and Gretel has a bad back.
 Although I have to monitor them more closely than a young dog with no injuries, they still get out… a lot)

 - Pleasantly plump dogs are cute (No, no they are not.
 They’re just fat and at risk of developing weight-related health issues.
 It’s sad really)